qwertie/ecsharp/Readme.md

 Open Loyc.sln in Visual Studio, set the build configuration to Debug.NET45, and build it!

+If Visual Studio complains about OxyPlot (and NuGet Restore isn't working), unload the LoycCore.Benchmarks project (nothing depends on it)

 What's the deal with the binaries?
 ----------------------------------